 Dog Vision Colour and Contrast

-Contrary to popular myth, dogs aren’t colour blind.
-They just see colours, contrast, and more quite differently than people.
+Even with great eyesight, dogs still naturally see colours, contrast, and more quite differently than people.
 Check out out our post about the differences between how dogs see things vs. how humans see things for details and examples.

-Using a Knowledge of Dog Vision to Create High Visibility Toys
+Using a Knowledge of Dog Vision to Create High Visibility Dog Toys

 Blue and yellow are the two true colours for a typical dog’s vision.
-To create a special high visibility toy, we combined those with high contrast white and black in a spiral tug for senior Oli and his young sidekick Humphrey.
-This combination is my new version of doggy “high vis” for maximum colour and contrast, as shown in the side-by-side simulation below.
+To create a special high visibility dog toy, we combined those colours with high contrast white and black in a spiral tug for senior Oli and his young sidekick Humphrey.
+This combination is my new version of doggy “high vis” for colour and contrast.
+Curious?
+Check out the side-by-side simulation with our high visibility dog toy below.

 Does Dog Toy Colour Really Matter?